renatoathaydes/ceylon-gradle-plugin/README.md

 * `compileCeylonTest` - compiles the Ceylon test module.
 * `runCeylon` - runs the Ceylon module
 * `testCeylon` - runs the tests in the test module
+* `createJavaRuntime` - creates a directory with all resources required to run the Ceylon application with only the JVM.

 Examples: